sigstore/docs/content/en/verifying/timestamps.md

 ### mTLS connection to the TSA server

-`cosign sign` accepts several additional optional parameters to pass the CA certificate of the TSA server in cases where it uses a custom CA, or to establish a mutual TLS connection to the TSA server:
+`cosign sign` and `cosign sign-blob` accept several additional optional parameters to pass the CA certificate of the TSA server in cases where it uses a custom CA, or to establish a mutual TLS connection to the TSA server:
 ```
     --timestamp-client-cacert='':